Website icon Xpert.Digital

 Simply constructed items

-Plastic cutlery, buttons, screws or ballpoint pen cases: these are all simple goods that are already coming out of the 3D printer.
-Due to the low number of people involved and low labor costs in the automated production of these parts, they can also be produced economically in high-wage countries such as Germany.
-The technology can already be used relatively easily for technically simple articles and parts.
-The chairman of the board of directors of the logistics company Kühne & Nagel , Karl Gernandt, assumes that if 3D printing technology is developed accordingly, a significant proportion of mass-produced items will be produced locally in Germany in the future instead of coming from factories in the Far East.
+Plastic cutlery, buttons, screws, or pen casings: these are all simple goods that are already being produced using 3D printers.
+Due to the low labor costs and minimal personnel required for the automated production of these parts, they can be manufactured economically even in high-wage countries like Germany.
+For technically simple items and components, the technology is therefore already relatively easy to implement.
+Karl Gernandt, Chairman of the Board of Directors of the logistics company Kühne & Nagel , anticipates that, with the continued development of 3D printing technology, a significant proportion of mass-produced goods will be manufactured locally in Germany in the future, instead of coming from factories in the Far East.

-C-parts that are rarely called up and which previously take up an unnecessary amount of storage space, but which have to be permanently available for service reasons, for example, could only be printed when called up in the future.
-In this way, valuable space could be saved and storage costs kept within limits.
+Infrequently requested C-parts, which currently occupy an unnecessarily large amount of storage space but must be permanently available for service reasons, for example, could in the future only be printed when needed.
+This would save valuable space and keep storage costs down.

 Prototypes

 Prototypes can also be easily created.
-Instead of having to laboriously cast molds or adjust and adjust machines, all you need is a USB stick with the 3D model of the part and you can print.
-Almost any geometric shape that can be represented in three dimensions can also be printed using 3D printing.
-In this way, article forms become feasible that were previously impossible or only uneconomical to reproduce.
+Instead of laboriously casting molds or adjusting and resetting machines, a USB stick containing the 3D model of the part is all that's needed to start printing.
+3D printing can also be used to print virtually any geometric shape that can be represented three-dimensionally.
+This makes it possible to produce product shapes that were previously either impossible or prohibitively expensive to reproduce.

-3D printing technology also enables companies to produce individual products to order.
-Custom-made individual parts in very small quantities can also be produced economically in this way.
+3D printing technology also enables companies to manufacture customized products on demand.
+Even the production of small batches of individual parts can be economically viable using this method.

 Production tools for industry

-The car manufacturer VW already creates some assembly aids and production tools using printing.
-After extensive testing, these went into series use at the Wolfsburg location.
+The car manufacturer VW is already producing some assembly aids and production tools using 3D printing.
+After extensive testing, these have been put into series production at the Wolfsburg plant.

-Companies may still have a certain way to go to on-demand production without warehouses or tools, but the first steps have been taken.
+Companies may still have some way to go before they can achieve on-demand production without warehouses or tools, but the first steps have been taken.

 Impact on logistics

-The list shows that companies are certainly well advised to prepare for the opportunities or challenges of the new technology today.
-What is certain is that with the help of the devices, articles and parts of a wide variety of designs and shapes can be produced comparatively easily.
+The list shows that companies would be well advised to prepare themselves now for the opportunities and challenges of this new technology.
+It is clear that these machines make it relatively easy to produce articles and parts of various designs and shapes.

-Of course, in addition to all the possibilities, there are also risks associated with 3D printing.
-For example, counterfeit products can be put into circulation; with sometimes dangerous consequences.
-Plagiarism is also easy to produce as soon as unauthorized persons gain access to the print data.
-In addition, the materials used often lack wear or break resistance.
-The material properties of identical parts printed one after the other often differ minimally from one another.
-This leads to inconsistent quality and makes the parts uninteresting for many applications.
+Of course, alongside all the possibilities, 3D printing also carries risks.
+For example, counterfeit products can be circulated, sometimes with dangerous consequences.
+Counterfeits are also easy to produce once unauthorized individuals gain access to the printing data.
+Furthermore, the materials used often lack sufficient wear or fracture resistance.
+The material properties of identical parts printed consecutively also often vary slightly.
+This leads to inconsistent quality and renders the parts unsuitable for many applications.

 Decentralized production

-Does 3D printing still have the potential to change the logistics of tomorrow?
-In addition to a boost for Germany as a production location, the just-in-time printing of less frequently required replacement parts or components and other slow-moving items would first of all reduce the storage space requirement.
-Good news for companies that are generally struggling with increasing quantities of stored goods; a less good one for logistics service providers, who would therefore be confronted with falling demand for their storage space and transport services.
+Does 3D printing still have the potential to transform the logistics of tomorrow?
+Besides boosting Germany as a production location, the just-in-time printing of less frequently needed spare parts, components, and other slow-moving items would initially reduce the need for storage space.
+This is good news for companies that generally struggle with increasing quantities of goods in storage; less good news for logistics providers, who would consequently face declining demand for their warehouse space and transport services.

-However, logisticians could easily turn the tables by making themselves pioneers of the new technology.
+However, logistics companies could easily turn the tables by making themselves pioneers of the new technology.

-There are opportunities here, especially in the area of spare parts logistics.
-Because if required parts are manufactured using 3D printing in the future, it is to be expected that not every manufacturer will have the competence to provide these items in the desired quantity and quality.
-It is therefore to be expected that specialized service providers will emerge for this market to process 3D printing orders from external customers.
-Why shouldn't these be logistics companies that have enough space to install the printers?
+Opportunities are particularly evident in the area of spare parts logistics.
+If parts are manufactured using 3D printing in the future, it's likely that not every manufacturer will feel confident in their ability to supply these items in the required quantity and quality.
+Therefore, it's expected that specialized service providers will emerge in this market, handling 3D printing orders for external clients.
+Why shouldn't these be logistics companies with sufficient space to install the printers?

-The logistics service provider TNT has already responded to the challenge by setting up 3D printing stations at several of its German locations.
-With its offer, TNT wants to appeal to both large companies and small and medium-sized companies and thus bring them closer to the possibilities of additive manufacturing.
-If the technology becomes established, TNT wants to offer its customers individual printing and supply chain solutions in the long term.
-This would complete the transition from a pure logistics provider to a vertically oriented service provider with its own production structures in the form of powerful 3D printing stations.
+Logistics provider TNT has already responded to this challenge by setting up 3D printing stations at several of its German locations.
+With this offering, TNT aims to appeal to both large corporations and small and medium-sized enterprises (SMEs), introducing them to the possibilities of additive manufacturing.
+Should the technology prove successful, TNT plans to offer its customers customized printing and supply chain solutions in the long term.
+This would complete the transformation from a pure logistics provider to a vertically integrated service provider with its own production facilities in the form of high-performance 3D printing stations.

 Increase in individual delivery traffic

-The more products are no longer shipped from Asia and are instead printed on the doorstep, the more global delivery traffic will be reduced.
-At the same time, however, local transport volumes are increasing.
-Regardless of whether the logisticians themselves or other companies carry out the printing orders, the items and parts must be delivered to the customers after the order has been fulfilled.
-And who is better suited for this than the logistics companies that specialize in transporting goods to the customer with their fully optimized supply chains?
+The more products are no longer shipped from Asia and are instead printed locally, the more global shipping traffic is reduced.
+At the same time, however, local transport volume increases.
+Because regardless of whether the logistics companies themselves or other firms handle the printing orders, the items and parts must reach the customers after the order is fulfilled.
+And who is better suited for this than logistics companies, which are inherently specialized in transporting goods to customers and have highly optimized supply chains?

 Storage of raw materials

-However, not only will the local transport of the printed parts increase, but the raw materials that serve as the starting point for the items also have to get to the 3D printers.
-Logisticians will therefore always have to transport raw materials, supplies and supplies, not to mention spare parts for the printers.
-Ultimately, the devices will probably produce them themselves.
+However, it's not just the local transport of printed parts that will increase; the raw materials that serve as the basis for the articles also need to reach the 3D printers.
+Logistics companies will therefore always have to transport raw materials, auxiliary materials, and operating supplies, not to mention spare parts for the printers.
+Although the devices will probably produce these themselves in the end.

-So there are plenty of opportunities – for manufacturing companies as well as logisticians.
-They just have to be taken.
+Opportunities abound – for manufacturing companies as well as logistics providers.
+They just need to be seized.